beradrian/jsbandwidth/README.md

 - `downloadUrl` the download URL used for testing.
 Usually a big binary content is expected to be downloaded.
 - `uploadUrl` the upload URL used for testing.
 It should accept a POST method.
 - `uploadData` the data that is sent to the server to test the upload
-- `uploadDataMaxSize` `uploadData` is going to be truncated to this maximum length
+- `uploadDataMaxSize` if specified `uploadData` is going to be truncated to this maximum length.
+Some servers, like Tomcat, by their default setup can impose a limit on the upload data size to avoid DoS attacks.
+You either modify that setting or use `options.uploadDataMaxSize`.
+The usual limit is 2Mb.
-- `uploadDataSize` if `uploadData` is not specified, then a chunk of this size is randomly generated
+- `uploadDataSize` if `uploadData` is not specified, then a chunk of this size is randomly generated instead

 All three methods return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and you can use the `then` method.
+That promise is also augmented with a `cancel()` method.

 ### Example